Derican/Easy-Vault/README.md

 ## Known Issues

-- Missing Textures in boss chests
+- Missing Textures in several chests (conflicts with other mods)